-There are many options of how to connect M-LOOP to your experiment.
-We consider the most generic method, writing and reading files to disk.
+There are many options for how to connect M-LOOP to your experiment.
+Here we consider the most generic method, writing and reading files to disk.
 For other options see Interfaces.
 If you design a bespoke interface for your experiment please consider Contributing to the project by sharing your method with other users.

-The file interface works under the assumption that you experiment follows the following algorithm.
+The file interface works under the assumption that your experiment follows the following algorithm.

-- 1. Wait for the file exp_input.txt to be made on the disk in the same folder M-LOOP is run. - 2.
+- 1. Wait for the file exp_input.txt to be made on the disk in the same folder in which M-LOOP is run. - 2.
 Read the parameters for the next experiment from the file (named params). - 3.
 Delete the file exp_input.txt. - 4.
 Run the experiment with the parameters provided and calculate a cost, and optionally the uncertainty. - 5.
-Write the cost to the file exp_output.txt.
+Write the cost to the file exp output.txt.
 Go back to step 1.